-Deferred tax liabilities (DTL) are recognized on an item by item basis for those balance sheet items, where the change to SII value is an increase of the value of an asset item, or a decrease of the value of the liability item, e.g. a decrease in technical provisions.
+DTL is recognized on an item by item basis for those balance sheet items, where the change to SII value is an increase of the value of an asset item, or a decrease of the value of the liability item, e.g. a decrease in technical provisions.